jjoaquim/diitc/content/posts/2021-03-25-20-years-of-mac-os.md

 ---

 After using [Classic Mac OS](https://en.wikipedia.org/wiki/Classic_Mac_OS) at school for some time, it took me several years to return to the Mac.
 It was then 2004 and I was happy to discover [Mac OS X 10.3 Panther](https://en.wikipedia.org/wiki/Mac_OS_X_Panther).
 It was completly new, and better.
-Been using it until today, and will most likely for the coming years.
+Been using it until today (not really Panther anymore), and will, for the coming years.
 Some behind the back usages of other OSes, but **let him who is without sin cast the first stone**.